|

 that the navigators could draw plots using standard drawing instruments either to keep for the record 'if they hit something'

-or to tear up and discard.
 There were also a couple of Kelvin Hugh's radar units on either side of the bridge, as

 well as the echo sounder.